A lasting home for adults with developmental disabilities — built and governed by their families.

 An annual event for everyone in the extended community, member families, supporters, advisors, peer projects.
 The first one will be modest.
 The hundredth, we hope, will not.

 Our name reflects the longer aim.
 If we can build one community that works, and document how, we intend to make it a template other parents can take to their own communities.
 The goal is not exclusivity.
-The goal is to make the answer to "what after us?" available to more families than just our own.
+The goal is to make this kind of security available to more families than just our own.

 If you are a parent considering this for your own region, please reach out.
 We will share what we have learned.